 Common Art Therapy Techniques & Tools for Kids & Teens

-Art Therapists often work with a specific age group or have preferred methods and modalities that represent their unique scope of practice.
-Some of the techniques used depend upon the setting of art therapy in hospitals, private practice, assertive community mental health, and school counseling.
+Art therapists often work with a specific age group or have preferred methods and modalities that represent their unique scope of practice.
+Some of the techniques used depend upon the setting of art therapy in hospitals, private practices, assertive community mental health, and school counseling.

 Here are six standard art therapy techniques for kids and teens: